-The FCA, together with several other UK authorities, has powers under Part 8 of the Enterprise Act to enforce breaches of consumer protection law.
-Where a breach has been committed, the FCA will liaise with other authorities, particularly the Office of Fair Trading (the OFT), to determine which authority is best placed to take enforcement action.
+19.39 The FCA, together with several other UK authorities, has powers under Part 8 of the Enterprise Act to enforce breaches of consumer protection law.
+Where a breach has been committed, the FCA will liaise with other authorities, particularly the Competition and Markets Authority (the CMA), to determine which authority is best placed to take enforcement action.
 The FCA would generally expect to be the most appropriate authority to deal with breaches by authorised firms in relation to regulated activities.

-The Enterprise Act identifies two main types of breach which trigger the Part 8 enforcement powers.
+- 19.40 The Enterprise Act identifies two main types of breach which trigger the Part 8 enforcement powers.
 These are referred to as "domestic infringements", which are breaches of UK law, and "Community infringements" which are breaches of the EU legislation listed in Schedule 13 of the Enterprise Act.
-In both cases the breach must be regarded as harming the collective interests of consumers.

-19.41 The Community legislation falling within the FCA's scope under the Enterprise Act is:

-- the Unfair Terms in Consumer Contracts Directive; 14 - the Comparative and Misleading Advertising Directive; 15 - the E-Commerce Directive: 16 - the Distance Marketing Directive; 17 and - the Unfair Commercial Practices Directive.
-18
+In both cases the breach must be regarded as harming the collective interests of consumers. - 19.41 The Community legislation falling within the FCA's scope under the Enterprise Act is: - FCA - the Unfair Terms in Consumer Contracts Directive;14 - the Comparative and Misleading Advertising Directive;15 - the E-Commerce Directive;16 - the Distance Marketing Directive;17 - the Unfair Commercial Practices Directive; and 18